 Oni’s are believed to be the reason for epidemics and massive disasters.

 An Oni possesses beastly characteristics and moves slowly because of its size.

 An Oni is powerful despite its speed and has an aggressive nature.

-Someone might get an Oni Mask tattoo to attract that forceful nature and ward evil spirits off.
+Someone might get an Oni Mask tattoo to attract that forceful nature and ward wicked spirits off.

 - Kitsune Mask Tattoos

 One will find the importance of a fox in Japanese culture within Shintoism and Mythology.

 Kitsune are celebrated and used to work alongside workers in Ancient Japan.

 According to mythology, though, they were considered pranksters and could shape-shift.